 The public coaches in Halkidiki are functioning according to the adhered measures and recommendations as well as the ferry boat in Tripiti to reach the island of Ammouliani.
-The use of masks is mandatory when travelling by taxi (2 passengers/per ride or 4 passengers, if they are family members), coach and train and there is an 85% capacity restriction.
+The use of masks is mandatory when travelling by taxi, coach and train.
 A safe distance must be kept and masks are mandatory during the ride or cruise.

 If you notice any symptoms of the coronavirus, such as fever or cough or you have been in close contact with the person infected with Covid-19, you should: